 Clean your buildings in rows not columns, because this will allow the windows on the top rows to finish their dripping, minimizing drips from the highest windows onto the lower windows.

-It is a good idea to clean the top frame of the next row down when cleaning the bottom window & frame above it.
-This means you should not have to come back and clean that frame.
 If you are concerned that wind may blow standing water off of the bottom sills, or too much standing water will cause run downs, pinch off your pole hose and use the brush with no water flowing through it to remove as much standing water as possible.